bidhannbaral/cmsc313hw8/README.md

                 functionality.
 It takes 3 matricies A, B, and C and creates a new matrix D by doing the operation: D = A + (3 * B) * C^(transpose).

 BUILD INSTRUCTIONS:
-    matrix.cpp: g++ -Wall matrix.cpp -o CPPmatrix
+    matrix.cpp: g++ -m32 -O0 matrix.cpp -o CPPmatrix
-    matrix.c: gcc -Wall matrix.c -o Cmatrix or g++ -Wall matrix.c -o Cmatrix
+    matrix.c: gcc -std=c99 -m32 -O0 matrix.c -o Cmatrix

 TESTING METHODOLOGY:
-    matrix.cpp: in the terminal after building run ./CPPmatrix matrix.c: in the terminal after building run ./Cmatrix
+    matrix.cpp: In the terminal compile matrix.cpp and run it. matrix.c: In the terminal compile matrix.c and run it.

 ADDITIONAL INFORMATION:
-    I have provided an image that shows how I built and tested the program named "build-test.png".
+    You can change the values and dimensions of the matrix in the main function.
-    I have also provided the .exe files after I compiled the programs(Cmatrix.exe and CPPmatrix.exe).
+    Also, you can also change the operations that you want the code to run in the main function.